Skip to Content

 2. Khao Manees Are Snow White

-They’re not just white: they’re snow-white and have short hair that runs smoothly over their bodies.
-Khao Manees possess a unique cat trait where they are sometimes born with black spots or markings.
+Khao Manees is a unique cat breed in that they have a trait where they are sometimes born with black spots or markings.
 Over time, these spots fade away.
-By the time a Khao Manee reaches two years old, they should be totally white.
+And, when a Khao Manee reaches two years old, they should be completely white.

 white khao manee on side